cp-algorithms/cp-algorithms/src/graph/strongly-connected-components.md

 1st step.
 Run sequence of depth first search of graph $G$ which will return vertices with increasing exit time $tout$, i.e. some list $order$.

 2nd step.
 Build transposed graph $G^T$.
-Run a series of depth (breadth) first searchs in the order determined by list $order$ (to be exact in reverse order, i.e. in decreasing order of exit times).
+Run a series of depth (breadth) first searches in the order determined by list $order$ (to be exact in reverse order, i.e. in decreasing order of exit times).
 Every set of vertices, reached after the next search, will be the next strongly connected component.

 Algorithm asymptotics is $O(n + m)$, because it is just two depth (breadth) first searches.